ehilzinger/restaurantsite/readme.md

 the blog entries were realized without header pictures firstly described in the function specification.

+Menu: As the page scroll animation did not work as expected in testing, we decided to not use any animation for our menu page.
+In order to comply with our global design policies, we also did **not** make the menu appear as if it was a book, but we decided to go with a clean-looking, stripped down menu page, as we felt that this was way more elegant than a book as background image.

 ## Disclaimer

 This work was created for the educational institution "Corporate State University of Baden-Wuerttemberg Karlsruhe".
 The creators do not